surya4/shopping-cart/README.md

-## Shopping cart using NodeJS, AngularJS and MYSQL
+## Shopping cart using NodeJS, AngularJS and MySQL

 ### Configuration
 - **Platform:** node